 The most important part of the LinkedIn equation is YOU––your responsibility in terms of how you choose to display yourself.
-You can be the dressed up digital version of yourself and make every effort to nail the first impression or you can be half-assed in terms of background details with an arms-length selfie and some misguided hope that someone is willing to “buy” the broken product you’re representing.
-Think about it… if you were advertising or displaying a product that you intended to sell, you would make absolutely certain you represented the product’s best attributes, advantages, benefits and any information necessary to differentiate and advantage your product in the vast and competitive marketplace.
-The photograph of your product would also show your product in its most favorable light (read: quality photograph).
+You can be the dressed up digital version of yourself and make every effort to nail the first impression or you can be half-assed in terms of background details with an arms-length selfie and some misguided hope that someone is willing to “buy” the product you’re representing.
+Think about it: If you were advertising or displaying a product that you intended to sell, you would make absolutely certain you represented the product’s best attributes, advantages, benefits and any information necessary to differentiate and advantage your product in this vast and competitive marketplace.
+The photograph of your product would also show your product in its most favorable light (read: quality photograph of you).
 And, you certainly wouldn’t make it hard to find with a boring description that included an amateur snapshot––who would buy that?
 Yet, when you browse the LinkedIn profiles of friends and colleagues its amazing how many of them seem to have a complete disconnect with Marketing 101.

 LinkedIn is the equivalent of a PR person and publicist all rolled into one.
-It’s like having billboards in all the right places to advertise and promote your favorite product: you!
-And whether it’s a friend or colleague, your next door neighbor, a recruiter, the person you’re about to meet with or the one you just finished meeting with, you can be discoverable twenty-four hours a day, seven days a week––front and center for all the world to see!
+It’s like having billboards in all the right places to advertise and promote your favorite product: YOU!
+Whether it’s a friend or colleague, your next door neighbor, a recruiter, the person you’re about to meet with or the one you just finished meeting with, you can be discoverable twenty-four hours a day, seven days a week––front and center for all the world to see!